filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 ## Compacting the chain data

 It is possible to "prune" the current chain data used by Lotus to reduce the disk footprint of a Lotus node by resyncing from a minimal snapshot.

+> Note: A minimal snapshot only has the full state trees from some recent tipset onward and nothing before that tipset.
+To have all historical states, sync from the full snapshot above.

 This is a quick overview of the steps:

 1. Stop the lotus daemon, i.e. `lotus daemon stop`)
 2. Remove the contents of the `datastore/chain/` folder in the Lotus path, i.e. `rm -rf ~/.lotus/datastore/chain/*`.